Green Zone Student Success Initiative

 Conference Structure

-• Day 1: Cross‑campus data sharing and impact review
+• Day 1: Cross‑campus data sharing

-• Day 2: Staff onboarding and advanced skill development
+• Day 2: Leadership and advanced workshop

-• Day 3: Student peer mentor training and leadership development
+• Day 3: Student mentor development

 Let's Connect